 While all believers have been vested with the power and authority of Jesus Christ, it is only those who are yoked together with Christ and thus know Christ intimately that can wield or demonstrate His power and authority with boldness (Luke 10:19, 22:28-29).

-Many believers today are running from one church to another and from one prophet to another as a result of fear of death and threat of their enemies simply because they are ignorant of their highly exalted spiritual position in Christ and the exceeding great power and authority of Christ that has been vested in them.
+Many believers today are running from one church to another and from one prophet to another as a result of fear of death and threat of their enemies simply because they are ignorant of their highly exalted spiritual position in Christ and the exceeding great spiritual power and authority that Jesus Christ that has vested in them.

-The Scripture reports that the Lord Jesus worked mightily with and through His early disciples or yoke-fellows in Mark 16:
+The Scripture reports that the Lord Jesus worked mightily with and through His early disciples or yoke-fellows.

 20 And they went out and preached everywhere, the Lord working with them and confirming the word through the accompanying signs.
 Amen.
 (NKJV).